finbourne/notifications-sdk-java/sdk/docs/EventTypesApi.md

 > ResourceListOfEventTypeSchema listEventTypes()

-[EXPERIMENTAL] ListEventTypes: Lists all of the available event types.
+ListEventTypes: Lists all of the available event types.

 ### Example